ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1504-presskit.md

 ## Background

-The Ubuntu MATE project was founded in June 2014, since then:
+The Ubuntu MATE project was founded in June 2014.
+Since then:

   * The website has had over 610,000 unique visitors resulting in 2.5 million page views.